GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 All PDF templates have common settings – such as font, security, and notification attachments – and we recommend you [review the PDF setup guide](../users/setup-pdf.md) to familiarize yourself.
 Common settings are found in the [_General_](../users/setup-pdf.md#general-section), [_Appearance_](../users/setup-pdf.md#appearance-section), and [_Advanced_](../users/setup-pdf.md#advanced-section) panels.
 All invoice-specific settings can be found in the _Template_ panel.

-Below you'll find detailed information about each Template setting available to _Invoice Classic_.
+Below you'll find detailed information about each Template setting available to _Classic_.
 The invoice PDF configuration is split up into six sections:

 -   [Company Information](#company-information)
 -   [Invoice Settings](#invoice-settings)